mcharafeddinedev/mcharafeddinedev.github.io/index.md

 Here, I share my projects, technical breakdowns, and development insights.
 Take a look around—and if you’d like to connect, I’d love to hear from you!

-For a more in-depth portfolio, check out my [GitHub](https://github.com/mcharafeddinedev/GameDev-Portfolio) (or click the button at the top).
+For a more in-depth portfolio, check out my [GitHub](https://github.com/mcharafeddinedev/GameDev-Portfolio) page (or click the button at the top).

 ---